-

 NONFICTION GENRE

-Nonfiction or Informational Books.
-Books containing factual information about various topics are designed to help readers learn more about real things.
-Nonfiction is challenging because students have varying background knowledge or interests.
-The challenge is to match high-interest topics with appropriate reading levels and background knowledge.
+Nonfiction or Informational Books Books containing factual information about various topics are designed to help readers learn more about real things.
+Nonfiction is challenging because students have varying levels of background knowledge and interests.
+The challenge is to match high-interest topics with reading levels and background knowledge that are appropriate for each audience.
 The best way to reach out to “unmotivated readers” is to find a high-interest topic and a book that matches that young reader’s abilities and understanding.

-Biography.
-A book about an actual person written by somebody else.
+Biography A book about an actual person written by somebody else.
 It is a form of nonfiction.
 Biographies are usually used to introduce students to nonfiction.
-Biographies can also be highly motivating – young children love to dream about what they will be when they grow up.
-The lives of famous, influential people let children see how growing up shapes the opportunities, choices, and challenges people face.
+Biographies can also be highly motivating—young children love to dream about what they will be when they grow up.
+The lives of famous and influential people allow children to see how growing up shapes the opportunities, choices, and challenges people face.

 OTHER GENRE

-Poetry and Drama.
-Poems are “stories” written in verse form to create a response of thought and feeling.
+Poetry and Drama Poems are “stories” written in verse form to create a response of thought and feeling.
 They often have rhythm and rhyme, or they can be free verse.
-Poems and drama are essential genres that introduce children to poetry, prose, rhythm, rhyme, writing styles, literary devices, symbolism, analogies, and metaphors.
-Drama has stage directions and italic words that are unspoken thoughts or actions.
+Poetry and drama are essential genres that introduce children to the elements of poetry, including rhythm, rhyme, writing styles, literary devices, symbolism, analogies, and metaphors.
+Drama features stage directions and italicized words that represent unspoken thoughts or actions.

 Here are genre worksheets!